carsongoodwin32/rosetta2_avx_dive/README.md

 ## Final Thoughts

-TL;DR AVX2 256bit integer commands (vpaddd specifically tested here, not sure about others) throw away the second 128b of the add causing incorrect AVX2 emulation.
+~~TL;DR AVX2 256bit integer commands (vpaddd specifically tested here, not sure about others) throw away the second 128b of the add causing incorrect AVX2 emulation.~~
+EDIT: again, read issue #1 to see why I got this wrong here.

 Well, That’s about all I have time for today.
 I might expand more on this topic in the future.
-Maybe I'll check out other AVX commands and see how well they work.
-I’ll edit this if a solution comes up in a newer version of macOS.
-We’ll see if we can diff the .aot files to see what they fixed!
+Maybe I'll check out other AVX commands and see how well they work. ~~I’ll edit this if a solution comes up in a newer version of macOS.
+We’ll see if we can diff the .aot files to see what they fixed!~~